Stick (TV series): Production

 It was announced in March 2024 that Owen Wilson was cast to star in the series with Jonathan Dayton and Valerie Faris set as directors.
 Peter Dager, Marc Maron, Mariana Treviño, Jamie Neumann and Lilli Kay would be added to the cast in the following months.
 In August, Judy Greer would join the cast to replace Neumann, who exited for unknown reasons.
 Timothy Olyphant would also join the cast in a guest role capacity.

 Filming on the series began on May 29, 2024, in Vancouver under the working title Rambler & the Birdie Machine, and was due to run until September 13.
-In February 2025, Apple announced the series, now titled Stick, would premiere on June 4, 2025.
-On July 23, 2025, Apple TV+ renewed the series for a second season.
+In February 2025, Apple announced the series, now titled Stick On July 23, 2025, Apple TV+ renewed the series for a second season.
+On February 17, 2026, Olyphant and Greer were promoted to series regulars for the second season.
+In March 2026, Billy Zane and John Higgins joined the cast in recurring capacities for the second season.

+Release

+Stick premiered on June 4, 2025.
+The second season is scheduled to premiere on November 4, 2026.